 I gambled, and paid a few euro more.
 This Akasa unit seems to work fine, and seems to be sturdy enough.
 Pay some attention when inserting CF cards though, they go in upside down (compared with the units I was used to).

-This thing is about twice as expensive as the cheaper units you can find.
+This thing is about twice as expensive as the cheaper units you can find in abundance.
 You have to decide for yourself it that is worth it.
 I've seen this Akasa reader for around €25 in the Netherlands.

 No, not going to do your typical YouTube unpacking videos... unless someone starts paying me for that 😁

 Cardboard box.
 Standard stuff.
 'Nuff said.
 Good though is that it shows the kind of connector you need on your mainboard.
-Please note: this thing requires a USB3 connector!
+Please note: this thing requires an USB3 motherboard 'internal' connector!

 This unit has two additional holes which allows it to be mouned a little more forward than usual.
 Great if you have a non-standard case such as mine.

 Everything seems to work fine.
-A USB3 connecter on a mainboard is technically TWO USB connections on a single connector.
+A USB3 connector on a mainboard is technically TWO USB connections on a single connector.
 It's not very surprising that the USB3 on the front is simply a straightforward extension of one of the two ports on the mainboard.
+The other port is used to access all the memory card slots.

 There's an older version using an USB2 connector for the mainboard, and an external USB3 connector for a regular USB port.
 Make sure you buy the right one.
 I read some reviews where people complained about it damaging files or SD cards.
 Nothing like that happened here thus far.
 (Then again, you'll typically only find negative reviews on the Internet, so who knows.)